Buddhist Immersion - Teaching

 In order to give volunteers more choices with their Cambodia service-learning voluteering, GSC has partnered with Buddhist wats (monasteries) in different parts of Cambodia.
-For Cambodian volunteers who want to spend their time away from the city and have a more active role in teaching English during their Buddhist Immersion – Teach English Abroad Program, the rural placement is the best option.
+For volunteers who want to spend their time away from the city and have a more active role in teaching English during their Buddhist Immersion – Teaching English Program (BI - TE), the rural placement is the best option.

 After orientation and training, volunteers will travel to a rural province about 90 minutes north of the capital city of Phnom Penh, where they will have the chance to be more actively involved in teaching basic, conversational English.
 Time will be divided between three locations: the wat, a Universal Education School (UES), and a nearby kindergarten.
 Volunteers at this placement will have the opportunity to share their knowledge of the English language with a wide variety of students, including both young and older Buddhist monks.